 Keeping a property looking lush and beautiful is easy with the wide variety of garden appliances at your disposal.
 Whether you're moving into a new home or looking for a much-needed upgrade, a lawn mower is one of the most essential tools for any homeowner.
 In order to trim the grass regularly and maintain a tidy yard, you need to have the right machine for the job.
 We've highlighted some helpful tips you should know when choosing a new lawn mower.

 Large lawns have more area to cover, making a riding mower or self-propelled model ideal for this type of space.
 A wider cutting width allows you to save time, while mulching equipment can save you the trouble of manually collecting all the clippings.

 A push mower is the best choice for smaller spaces.
 However, if you prefer the ease of a tractor, a zero-turn option will help you to mow around any bushes, flower beds or trees easily in a confined space.
 A medium-sized yard will accommodate almost any type of mower.

 2. Consider the Source

 A manual reel mower is extremely versatile and can work on different types of lawns, from sloping to curved designs.
 However, if you'd like something that can handle a bulk of the work, consider a machine that's gas or electric powered.
 A gas option is best suited for heavy-duty projects and provides exceptional versatility.

 If you prefer a greener solution or don't want to deal with the regular maintenance that comes with a gasoline model, an electric mower might be best for you.
 While a corded mower can be restricted to smaller spaces, a cordless model is able to reach farther areas of your lawn.

 3. Bag or Mulch?

 Many mowers are equipped with bags that collect grass clippings, helping you avoid any mess and making your lawn more appealing.
-However, if you're looking to a natural way to feed your lawn's soil, consider options with mulching capability.
-This process cuts grass clippings into fine pieces and throws them back onto the soil, acting as natural fertilizers.
+However, if you're looking to a natural way to fertilize your lawn's soil, consider options with mulching capability.